zopefoundation/zope.wfmc/README.txt

 -----------------------

 To use a process definition to control application logic, we need to associate it with an "integration" object.

-When a process needs to get a participant, it calls createParticipant on it's integration attribute, passing the process id and the performer id.
-If an activity doesn't have a performer, then procedure above is used with an empty performer id.
+When a process needs to get a participant, it calls createParticipant on its integration attribute, passing the process id and the performer id.
+If an activity doesn't have a performer, then the procedure above is used with an empty performer id.

-Similarly, when a process needs a work item, it calls createWorkItem on it's integration attribute, passing the process id and the application id.
+Similarly, when a process needs a work item, it calls createWorkItem on its integration attribute, passing the process id and the application id.

 Work items provide a `start` method, which is used to start the work and pass input arguments.
-It is the responsibility of the work item, at some later time, to call the `workitemFinished` method on the activity, to notify the activity that the work item was completed.
-Output parameters are passed to the `workitemFinished` method.
+It is the responsibility of the work item, at some later time, to call the `workItemFinished` method on the activity, to notify the activity that the work item was completed.
+Output parameters are passed to the `workItemFinished` method.

 A simple way to create integration objects is with